-pawnshops (montes de piedad), merchants and merchant companies or taulas supported consumer credit and production providing mainly short-term credit.
-Other atypical financial actors also played a very important part in the financing of the economy, as long-term credit was supplied by ecclesiastical institutions.
+However, just like France or the Netherlands, the Spanish capital market could do without modern banks because it relied on other ways to finance the economy.
+Public granaries (pósitos), public treasuries (erarios), pawnshops (montes de piedad), merchants and merchant companies, or taulas supported consumer credit and production providing mainly short-term credit.
+Other atypical financial actors played a very important part in the financing of the economy, as long-term credit was supplied by ecclesiastical institutions.
 Thanks to the research of a very wide and flourishing Spanish historiography on Hispanic financial markets, we have a better understanding of early modern financial development in Spain.
-Besides noblemen and large landowners, monasteries, convents, religious orders, cathedral chapters, parishes, pious foundations and confraternities behaved like so many financial institutions scattered across the country.
-Spain, then, does not seem to have suffered from a shortage of capital.
+Monasteries, convents, religious orders, cathedral chapters, parishes, pious foundations, and confraternities behaved like so many financial institutions scattered across the country.
+Then, Spain does not seem to have suffered from capital shortage.

 Recently, research has focused on the role of jurisdictional fragmentation on slow market development in early modern Europe, especially on grain markets.
-Little is known however about the fragmentation of long-term capital markets.
-For public annuities, Álvarez-Nogal indicated the large differential between Spanish cities in juros yields between 1540 and 1740.
-For private annuities, studies of convents' credit activities confirmed that these markets were mainly local since they relied heavily on family ties and close relatives.
-For instance, the majority of the debtors of the monastery of Santa Catalina of Corbán in Cantabria lived near the monastery.
-In León, 92 per cent of the debtors of the monastery of San Benito el Real of Sahagún lived in the city of Sahagún or in the region.
-Indeed, these institutions were rather economically autonomous entities.
-This certainly favoured the fragmentation of the supply of long-term credit since they provided the bulk of private credit at that time.
-But the question is, to what extent?
+Little is known however on the fragmentation of long-term capital markets.
+For public annuities, Álvarez-Nogal pointed the large differential between Spanish cities on juros yields between 1540 and 1740.
+For private annuities, studies on convents' credit activities confirmed that these markets were mainly local since they relied heavily on family ties and close relatives.
+For instance, the majority of the debtors of the monastery of Santa Catalina of Corbán in Cantabria lived in the surroundings of the monastery.
+In León, 92 per cent of the debtors of bank was created in 1782, but the Banco de San Carlos was mainly devoted to public credit (Tedde de Lorca, 1988).